abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 my mind.
 I’m not remembering anything cruel or selfish or coarse that I said today.
 I’m not feeling the effects of having been agitated or uncontrolled in my actions.
-Look at that, there’s an absence of unpleasant results*.
-We don’t always notice that, but it is quite helpful to our practice if we do.
+Look at that, there’s an absence of unpleasant results.* We don’t always notice that, but it is quite helpful to our practice if we do.

 It’s easier to notice, at the end of the day, those times when we’ve had